ShotgunCrocodile/mechabellum_replay_parser/README.md

 # Contributing

-Theres a lot still missing so feel free to make a pull request too add something.
+There's a lot still missing so feel free to make a pull request to add something.

-If you parse a replay and you get a number for a tech it would be handy if you could make a pull request to add that number to the appropriate lookup table:
+If you parse a replay, and you get a number for a tech it would be handy if you could make a pull request to add that number to the appropriate lookup table:

 Techs: https://github.com/ShotgunCrocodile/mechabellum_replay_parser/blob/main/mechabellum_replay_parser.py#L79